Equality cases in Viterbo's conjecture and isoperimetric billiard inequalities

 \section{Introduction}

-Claude Viterbo~\cite{viterbo2000metric} conjectured an isoperimetric inequality for any symplectic capacity and the volume of a convex body $X\subset \mathbb R^{2n}$:
+Claude Viterbo~\cite{viterbo2000metric} conjectured an isoperimetric inequality for any (normalized) symplectic capacity and the volume of a convex body $X\subset \mathbb R^{2n}$:

-The minimum is supposed to be attained (not uniquely) on Euclidean balls.
+The minimum is supposed to be attained (perhaps, not uniquely) on the symplectic images of the Euclidean ball.
 This inequality is proven up to a constant factor to the power of $n$ in~\cite{artstein2008m}.
 We investigate the case when $c$ is the Hofer--Zehnder symplectic capacity $c_{HZ}$.
-Among the reasons why the inequality~\ref{eq:viterbo} is interesting, we mention that this inequality would imply the longstanding Mahler's conjecture in convex geometry (as proven in~\cite{artstein2014from}).

-The computation of symplectic capacities is considered very difficult, so we restrict to the case of bodies that are Lagrangian products of a component in $V = \mathbb R^n$ with $q$-coordinates and a component in $V^* = \mathbb R^n$ with $p$-coordinates.
+The computation of symplectic capacities is considered difficult, so we restrict to the case of convex bodies that are Lagrangian products of a component in $V = \mathbb R^n$ with $q$-coordinates and a component in $V^* = \mathbb R^n$ with $p$-coordinates.
 For such bodies there is a simple geometric interpretation, established in~\cite{artstein2014bounds}, of the Hofer--Zehnder capacity.
 Namely,

 where $\xi_T(K)$ denotes the length of the shortest closed billiard trajectory in a convex body $K \subset V$ with geometry of lengths determined by another convex body $T \subset V^*$ by the formula